Vaelthur/DataSpaces_Tesina/README.md

 - Undersample training set - ok (better than oversample with kfold)
 - Parameter tuning for algorithms
 - see sensitivity and specificity values
-- plot results of classification
+- plot results of classification - ok
 - describe methods used in a better way and with explanation on how they work and comparison between results obtained
 - Ask professor about dataset choice - changed to bigger dataset - ok
+- Final rework & refactor with functions & stuff

 # TODO - study better in order to be able to explain
 - interpret pair plots